ESIPFed/science-on-schema.org/guides/Dataset.md

 Back to [top](#top)

-### Distributions
+### Distribution: how to access the data

-Where the [schema:url](https://schema.org/url) property of the Dataset should point to a landing page, the way to describe how to download the data in a specific format is through the [schema:distribution](https://schema.org/distribution) property.
-The "distribution" property describes where to get the data and in what format by using the [schema:DataDownload](https://schema.org/DataDownload) type.
-If your dataset is not accessible through a direct download URL, but rather through a service URL that may need input parameters jump to the next section [Accessing Data through a Service Endpoint](#dataset-service-endpoint).
+The [schema:url](https://schema.org/url) property of the Dataset should point to an authoritative dataset landing page, which will typically include some links to download data.
+Use the [schema:distribution](https://schema.org/distribution) property, for which the expected data type is [schema:DataDownload](https://schema.org/DataDownload) for datasets that have direct data download URLs, have a web application that assists users to get subsets of the data for their specific purpose, or are accessible through a web service (WebAPI) that may need input parameters.

 ![Distributions](/assets/diagrams/dataset/dataset_distribution.svg "Dataset - Distributions")

-For data available in multipe formats, there will be multiple values of the [schema:DataDownload](https://schema.org/DataDownload):
+#### Accessing Data through a direct download URL

+The DataDownload/contentURL should be a URL that will get the dataset in a particular format.
+The data format should be indicated by the schema:DataDownload/schema:encodingFormat string.
+Recommended usage is to provide a registered MIME type to specify the format; if an identifier string for a particular profile of the format is available, that can be included as a type parameter with the MIME Type.
+For example 'application/json;type=WaterML'.
+Specifying a more specific format can enable automation to connect datasets and applications that work with that particular data format profile.
+For data available in multiple formats with different URLs for each format, there will be multiple values of the [schema:DataDownload](https://schema.org/DataDownload):

 <pre>
 {